-- 2.17.
+- 2.16.
 A competitor may declare their allegiance to a single club or organisation when entering the race.
-The individual must be a bona fide member of that club or organisation (see below). - 2.18.
-Competitors not declaring an allegiance to any club or organisation will paddle as "Independent." - 2.19.
-Declaring an allegiance may make you eligible, or ineligible for specific prizes. - 2.20.
-For some individual prizes, it is acceptable for the crew to have a secondary allegiance.
-For example, the Scout Trophies are open to bona fide scouts within a club. - 2.21.
+The individual must be a bona fide member of that club or organisation (see below). - 2.17.
+Competitors not declaring an allegiance to any club or organisation will paddle as "Independent." - 2.18.
+Declaring an allegiance may make you eligible, or ineligible for specific prizes. - 2.19.
+For some individual boat prizes, it is acceptable for the crew to have a secondary allegiance.
+For example, the Scout Trophies are open to bona fide scouts within a club. - 2.20.
 There is no restriction on crew composition for open prizes such as the Devizes to Westminster Challenge Cup.
-Such a crew may have any combination of independent, club or military paddlers.
+Such a boat may have any combination of independent, club or military paddlers.